supposedly/joffrey/README.md

     - `aliases` (`tuple`): Alternative names with which this command can be invoked.
     - `from_cli` (`CLI`): If given, creates a command instance from an existing top-level CLI or command and binds it to this top-level CLI or command.
 - `remove`:
-    Removes an entity, be it an arg, flag, or command.
+    Removes an entity from the CLI, be it an arg, flag, or command.

     `cli.remove(name)`

     []()